WTI-BrainWorks/future-designs/USAGE.md

 ### Additional notes

- - When initially connecting the keyboard to a Mac, you may get prompted with a "Identify your keyboard layout" question.
+ - When initially connecting the keyboard to a Mac, you may get prompted with a "Allow accessory to connect?" prompt.
+Please click "Allow".
+You may also get prompted with a "Identify your keyboard layout" question.
 You can ignore and close this dialog.

  - When idle for more than a few minutes, the Future Designs display will turn off and the button LEDs will dim.
 You can wake the device by pressing any of the keys or turning the dial.